JaredArrowood/Stocks-Project/README.md

 ## Prerequisites

-python3 -m venv venv
+1. create the virtual encvironment python3 -m venv venv

+2. activate the venv
+   .\venv\Scripts\activate.ps1 (for powershell)

-.\venv\Scripts\activate.bat
+   .\venv\Scripts\activate.bat (for cmdline)

+   can also just try running activate if neither work

+(if your system says you can run scripts, run:
+Get-ExecutionPolicy -Scope CurrentUser
+if it is restricted or undefined, run:
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser)

+3. install requirements
    pip install -r requirements.txt

 ## Goals